BabatundeOnabajo/Microsoft-Office-Sources-and-Destinations-Package-for-Amplitude/README.md

 In order to use this repository, it is advisable to follow the instructions below:

 ### Amplitude
-You will need an Amplitude account in
+You will need an Amplitude account.
+To get started, be sure to visit here.